 Level 2: Animals are handled with care.
-There is little sign of shell breakage during times of harvest and at handling facilities.
+There is little sign of shell breakage, beyond the frill/tip, during times of harvest and at handling facilities.

-Level 3: As per Level 2, and growers/operators/harvesters are well trained and understand the factors that cause stress or injury to the clams in culture.
+Level 3: As per Level 2, and growers/operators/harvesters are well trained and understand the factors that cause stress or injury to the oysters in culture.
 Facility maintenance and design are effective in reducing stress and injury.
 All the following apply:

-- □ Grower/operator can discuss stress factors to watch out for such as shell gape. - □ Grower/operator can discuss facility maintenance and design such as cleanliness, etc. that may result in injury/disease to animals. - □ Animals are not showing stress (e.g., a low percentage of shell gape). - □ Clams are processed and moved to storage facility (sink float, upland tank storage, refrigeration) within 24 hours after they are removed from the sediment.
+- □ Grower/operator can discuss stress factors to watch out for such as shell gape. - Grower/operator can discuss facility maintenance and design such as cleanliness that may result in injury/disease to animals. - □ Animals are not showing stress (e.g., a low percentage of shell gape). - Oysters are processed and moved to storage facility (sink float, upland tank storage, refrigeration) within 24 hours after they are removed from the growing area (i.e., bed, raft, longline).

-Level 4: As per Level 3 and holding and transport facilities match the natural conditions (e.g., temperature, salinities, etc.) of the animals and grower/operator can discuss/document the features.
+Level 4: As per Level 3, and holding and transport facilities match the natural conditions (e.g., temperature, salinities, etc.) of the animals and grower/operator can discuss/document the features.
 All the following apply:

-- Holding and transport facilities are kept at cool temperatures and records are available to document this action. - □ Holding facilities are either sink floats or incorporate cool and properly maintained recirculating or flow through saline salt-water holding tanks. - □ Producer has a written operations plan and identified handling procedures manual. - □ Shell gape frequency is recorded and ways to decrease shell gape and increase shelf life are explored. - $\Box$ Other (please specify):
+- □ Holding and transport facilities are kept at cool temperatures and records are available to document this action. - □ Holding facilities are either sink floats or holding tanks.
+When used, holding tanks incorporate recirculating or flow through of cool salt-water, and water circulation systems are properly maintained. - □ Producer has a written operations plan and identified handling procedures manual. - □ Shell gape frequency is recorded and ways to decrease shell gape and increase shelf life are explored. - \Box Other (please specify):